-programming work done for ARVORE Immersive Experiences. uncredited, but responsible for the internal build system.
+programming work done for ARVORE Immersive Experiences. uncredited, but responsible for the internal build system used throughout the development.

 YUKI is an upbeat mix of the bullet-hell and roguelike genres in VR set in a multidimensional anime universe.
 Enter a kid’s wild imagination and fly by controlling Yuki’s action-figure using your hands.
 Move your body to dodge bullets and obstacles, while fighting evil forces that want to control the universe, in this challenging game where each defeat is just another step to get closer to victory.